 Finally, trust your instincts!
 A counselor with whom you feel the most at ease is usually the right choice.

+But when to see a marriage counselor?
 Remember that marriage counseling is not only meant for couples who have a troubled marriage, it is a tool that can help any married couple, be it new or old.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.